10.55.1003 PROGRAM FOUNDATION STANDARDS

 (vi) use relevant data to inform decision making, modify instruction, and increase student learning;

-(vii) integrate information literacy skills, technology tools, and workplace competencies to support learning in all curricular areas; and
+(vii) integrate information literacy skills and technology tools, to support learning in all curricular areas; and

 (viii) provide equitable access to all facilities, technology, equipment, materials, and services necessary to support the instructional process.